Migrating my blog to Zola

 YAML frontmatter to

 TOML.
 There were a few variable changes that I needed to do manually but since they were a manageable 20-25 posts, I did it by hand.
-I could potentially automate but then it would be too deep in the rabbit hole of Yak Shaving.
+I could potentially automate but then rabbit deep in the rabbit hole of Yak Shaving.
 The good part was that I was able to retain the same URL structure for my new blog because the URL scheme was based on the file paths.

 I spent some time porting hugo-ink to Zola and did minor CSS tweaks to it.
-Zola uses the Tera templating language and it's much more pleasing to eyes than the Go Template syntax.
+Zola uses the Terra language for templating and it's much more pleasing to eyes than the Go Template syntax.
 Zola comes with pretty neat features like Search, RSS/Atom Feeds, Syntax Highlighting and SASS->CSS Processors.